aishakarigar/TheCodeLores/comics/001-reverse-integer/index.md

 }

 ```
 ---
 ## 🌍 Real-World Connection

 Think of YouTube’s view counter.
 Every time a video racks up millions of views, the counter increments.

 But if the system isn’t **overflow-safe**…
 ➡️ 2 billion views could turn into negative views or break the counter.

 This tiny puzzle reflects a massive engineering challenge:

-- Handling edge cases at scale.
+- Handling edge cases at scale

-- Designing systems that fail gracefully.
+- Designing systems that fail gracefully

-- Thinking like an engineer, not just a coder.
+- Thinking like an engineer, not just a coder

 ---

 ## 🛠 How It’s Solved in the Real World

-Our code above works for LeetCode: if overflow happens, we just return 0.
+Our code above works for LeetCode: if overflow happens, we just return `0`.
 But production systems don’t have that luxury.

-Bigger data types
+- **Bigger data types**
-YouTube originally used a 32-bit signed integer for view counts (max 2,147,483,647).
+  YouTube originally used a 32-bit signed integer for view counts (max `2,147,483,647`).
-In 2014, Psy’s Gangnam Style broke this limit.
+  In 2014, Psy’s *Gangnam Style* broke this limit.
   Solution?
-Upgrade to a 64-bit counter (max 9,223,372,036,854,775,807).
-Problem solved (for now).
+Upgrade to a 64-bit counter (max `9,223,372,036,854,775,807`).
+Problem solved (for now 😉).

-Even bigger numbers
+- **Even bigger numbers**
   In cryptography, finance, and scientific computing, numbers can exceed 64-bit.
-Engineers use tools like GMP (GNU Multiple Precision) or even __int128 in GCC/Clang.
+  Engineers use tools like GMP (GNU Multiple Precision) or even `__int128` in GCC/Clang.

-Scaling / Approximation
+- **Scaling / Approximation**
   Social platforms don’t show exact numbers past a point.

-Backend stores the raw number safely (long long or bigger).
+  - Backend stores the raw number safely (`long long` or bigger).

-Frontend shows a friendly version: 1.2B instead of 1,234,567,890.
+  - Frontend shows a friendly version: `1.2B` instead of `1,234,567,890`.

-Keeps the UI neat while data stays safe.
+  - Keeps the UI neat while data stays safe.

-Graceful handling
+- **Graceful handling**
   Instead of silently failing, production systems may:

-Log the overflow
+  - Log the overflow

-Throw an exception
+  - Throw an exception

-Use fallback values
+  - Use fallback values

 ---

 ## ⚡ Takeaway